 - Changes in your tongue’s appearance or tongue discomfort could indicate a health concern.

 - Why is my tongue white?
-A white tongue can be a sign of a number of different conditions, though it’s not usually anything serious.
+A white, coated tongue can be a sign of a number of different conditions, though it’s not usually anything serious.
 A black, hairy tongue is also not typically a cause for alarm.